-We are a family friendly recreation company serving the public park of Bower Ponds.
-From paddle boating and water balls, to board games and grilled cheese sandwiches we offer a wide selection of family fun!
+We are a family friendly recreation centre serving the public park of Bower Ponds.
+From paddle boating, canoeing, kayaking and water balls, to ice skating, board games and hot chocolate, we offer a wide selection of family fun!
 For more details visit our website.

 Brand new exhibits and a reconstruction of the original Fort at Red Deer Crossing sets the stage to bring the early history of Red Deer to life.
 Join us for programs, exhibits and seasonal special events.
 A heritage garden, poultry yard and teepees are set up for public enjoyment.
 Located west of Red Deer on the banks of the Red Deer River, Fort Normandeau sits at the site of the original Red Deer Crossing community.
 Red Deer began on and around this site in the 1870s.
 Before the railroad came

 Bower Ponds A popular destination within Waskasoo Park, Bower Ponds offers a variety of recreation opportunities.
 Stop by the Pavilion that is equipped with a concession, washrooms and equipment rentals – paddleboats and water balls in summer, and ice skates in winter.
 Other features of this beautiful park include the Cronquist House (a restored Victorian-style farmhouse built in 1911), a newly renovated outdoor stage that attracts many events each year including Canada Day celebrations, an